mixProtocol/ps-student-contact-relationshipnote-alert/doc/readme.txt

 RelationshipNotes that are associated with Contacts that are inactive, as well as Relationships with an endDate in the past, are included in the results with a note that they're inactive.

+New: Version 1.3 / 20241210.01 fixes a critical issue with PSv24.11 that caused the alert to not show on teachers' attendance rosters.
+All users should upgrade to the latest version.

 Release History:
+1.3 / 20241210.01 - PSv24.11 compatibility; performance improvements

-1.2 / 20190328_01 - Increased width of alert dialog; Cleaned up code.
+1.2 / 20190328.01 - Increased width of alert dialog; Cleaned up code.
-1.1 / 20190219_01  - Added text of relationship note(s) to alert dialog box
+1.1 / 20190219.01 - Added text of relationship note(s) to alert dialog box
 1.0 - Initial Release

 Installation: